Linaro/website/_posts/previous/2014-01-27-linaro-enterprise-group-1st-year-update.md

 ---
 author: andrea.gallo
 categories:
-- Blog
+  - blog
 date: 2014-01-27 20:29:16
+description:
-description: Overview of the Linaro Enterprise Groups one year update.
+  Overview of the Linaro Enterprise Groups one year update.
 Details on what has been accomplished in the first year and what the team will be focused on going forward.
 keywords: LEG, Linaro, Arm, open source software, Linux, Armv7, 64-bit, LAVA